 Lee is interested in the relationship between intent and accident.
 She witnesses what unfolds.
 The history of the process becomes inseparable from what she may have intended to paint.
 Some images are literally connected to her personal life story; others cannot be read so literally.
 Lee is curious and motivated by the process of not knowing what will happen next.

 Lesley Swartz, R.P.
 M.Ed.
 E.X.A.T. is an Associate Director and member of the Core Teaching Faculty at The Create institute as well as Coordinator/Clinical Supervisor of The Create Clinic.
 She is a Registered Psychotherapist, Expressive Arts Therapist, group facilitator, teacher, supervisor and consultant.
 She holds an undergraduate degree from Dalhousie University in International Development Studies and a Masters of Education from the Ontario Institute of Studies in Education (OISE/UT) where she focused on holistic and aesthetic education and creative community development.
-Lesley graduated from The Create Institute with a diploma in Expressive Arts Therapy, she trained for five years in Gestalt Psychotherapy at the Gestalt Institute of Toronto, and is currently studying Developmental Somatic Psychotherapy at The Center for Somatic Studies in New York.
+Lesley graduated from The Create Institute with a diploma in Expressive Arts Therapy, she trained for five years in Gestalt Psychotherapy at the Gestalt Institute of Toronto, and has a Diploma in Developmental Somatic Psychotherapy from The Center for Somatic Studies in New York, NY.

 Lesley has worked for over ten years with a diverse range of communities in Toronto using the expressive arts.
 She also has a private psychotherapy practice in downtown Toronto where she works with individuals, couples and families using an embodied, relational, arts based approach, She spends her creative time exploring the world with her young children and expanding her range of play through art modalities that inspire her in the moment.

 468 Queen St. E. Suite LL01